grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/parsehtml.md

 ---
 title: 'parseHTML( src )'
 description: 'Parse an HTML string and populate a Selection object.'
-excerpt: 'Parse an HTML string and populate a Selection object.'
+description: 'Parse an HTML string and populate a Selection object.'
 weight: 10
 ---